-Christmas for Kids one-day Vacation Bible School (VBS) programs have become quite common among our WELS congregations, for multiple reasons.
+Easter for Kids one-day Vacation Bible School (VBS) programs have become quite common among our WELS congregations, for multiple reasons.

-First, a Christmas for Kids VBS is very simple to operate.
+First, an Easter for Kids VBS is very simple to operate.
 A traditional VBS can run for an entire week.
-A Christmas for Kids VBS typically runs over a few hours on one Saturday.
+A Easter for Kids VBS typically runs over a few hours on one Saturday.
 That makes it easier to recruit volunteers.
-It can take four months to prepare for a week-long VBS.
-You can prepare a Christmas for Kids program in four weeks.
+It can take four months to prepare for a week long VBS.
+You can prepare a Easter for Kids program in four weeks.

-Second, Christmas for Kids VBS allows you to help your member children focus on the true meaning of Christmas.
-Each year, the secularization of Christmas pushes the celebration earlier and earlier.
-"The Christmas Season" begins before Thanksgiving!
-A Christmas for Kids can be a great way of helping our children to focus on Christ, instead of the presents and decorations.
+Second, Easter for Kids VBS allows you to help your member children focus on the true meaning of Easter.

+Each year, the

+secularization of Easter pushes the celebration earlier and earlier.
+An Easter for Kids can be a great way of helping our children to focus on Christ.

-Third, Christmas for Kids VBS lets us train our children to do outreach.
+Third, Easter for Kids VBS lets us train our children to do outreach.
 We want outreach to become a part of WELS culture, where members are constantly looking for opportunities to invite unchurched friends and neighbors to church events.
 Start that training when they're young!
-By encouraging your children to invite their unchurched friends to your Christmas for Kids, it allows them to practice sharing their faith in a simple way.
+By encouraging your children to invite their unchurched friends to your Easter for Kids, it allows them to practice sharing their faith in a simple way.

-Fourth, Christmas for Kids VBS allows you to tell the true meaning of Christmas to unchurched children.
-You can help them learn about the best Gift one can get at Christmas.
-You can send materials home with the children so their parents hear the Christmas gospel as well.
+Fourth, Easter for Kids VBS allows you to tell the true meaning of Easter to unchurched children.
+You can help them learn about the best Gift one can get at Easter.
+You can send materials home with the children so their parents hear the Easter gospel as well.